ooni/oohttp/README.md

 everywhere in your codebase.

-This approach is not practical when your code or your dependency already assumes `net/http`.
+This approach is not practical when your code or a dependency of yours already assumes `net/http`.
 In such a case, use [stdlibwrapper.go](stdlibwrapper.go).
 This code provides you with an adapter implementing `net/http.Transport`.
 It